alexekdahl/tmux-compile/README.md

 When you trigger the compile command, you'll be prompted to enter a compilation command.
 Press Enter to execute it.

+### Command History

+By default, `tmux-compile` stores all compile commands in a single history file:
+Enabling session-aware mode creates one history file per tmux session.
+Each file is named after the tmux session (for example, $COMPILE_HISTORY_DIR/my-session.history).
+Use @compile-mode-history-dir to change the directory.

 ### Error Navigation

 When viewing compile output in copy-mode: